devDucks/astroarch/README.md

  - [For PC/mini PC running an ArchLinux derived distro (Manjaro, ArcoLinux, etc.)](#use-only-the-astro-packages-mantained-for-astroarch-on-pc-and-mini-pc)
  - [How to make a GPS dongle working?](#using-a-gps-dongle)

+# What Raspberry version is supported?
+AstroArch runs on any raspberry capable to run aarch64 OS, this means `Raspberry Pi 3` `Raspberry Pi 4` and of course `Raspberry Pi 5`

 # Set timezone
 Do not forget to set the right timezone! to do so run `sudo timedatectl set-timezone Foo/Bar` where Foo/Bar is something like `Europe/Rome`